 California's oldest state park has lots to offer in the waterfall department.
 You can find small waterfalls throughout the park (check in the area near the Blooms Creek Campground) or hike to Sempervirens Falls for the epic waterworks.
 Sempervirens is a spring-fed waterfall, so it flows year round.
 Follow the Sequoia Trail from the visitor's center past the Wastahi Campground and listen for the sound of rushing water to lead the way.
 Afterwards, hit the park's nature museum, which is undergoing renovation and scheduled for reopening in Spring 2020.
 Pro tip: Play a game of "count the banana slugs" along the way.

 Marin is well-known for its many beautiful waterfalls and Cataract Falls is up there on the list.
 The most direct route starts at the Fairfax-Bolinas Road trailhead and hikes along Cataract Trail to the waterfall.
 This hike is best suited for older children as it is rocky and not suitable for strollers.
 Many small waterfalls along the way bring you to Cataract Falls.

 Baltimore Canyon Open Space Preserve, Kentfield

 The Dawn Falls trail is a kid favorite as it is short (less than 3 miles round trip), relatively flat (until you get the falls) and ends with the beautiful Dawn Falls.
-Parking can be sparse but you can often find street parking on Madrone Ave before you get to the trailhead.
+Street parking can be sparse on Madrone Ave, so instead access the park from Crown Road and walk along the Southern fire road before you reach the trailhead.
 Follow the path along Larkspur Creek through the cool madrone forest on your way to the falls.
-Keep an eye out for California Pacific giant salamanders lurking in the creek’s pools.
+Keep an eye out for California Pacific giant salamanders lurking in the creek's pools.